kiwix/kiwix-js-pwa/README.md

 ![WikiMed montage dark mode trans](https://user-images.githubusercontent.com/4304337/218268858-7baddf4c-6b8d-4ee9-b369-ef2598eca194.png)

+## Browser support

+We pride ourselves in maintaining support for old browsers and platforms, given that an important target audience for this app consists of users in the developing world who may only have access to old devices with outdated software.
+We test the app frequently on older browsers and operating systems.
+The app will usually detect which features don't work on a given browser, and disable them or work around them.
+However, in some cases (e.g. Firefox <= 59), the app will set itself to Service Worker mode, but this mode will silently fail.
+If affected, please try switching the app to JQuery mode (see Content injection mode in Configuration).

+### Officially supported

+* Firefox >= 60 (except on Android)`*`
+* Edge Chromium >= 79
+* Chromium >= 59 (and many browsers based on Chromium, e.g. Opera, Samsung Internet)
+* Edge Legacy 18
+* Safari on iOS

+`*` There is a bug with Firefox in Android whereby the browser attempts to read the entire ZIM archive into memory or internal storage, which fails with archives >1GB approximately.

+### Deprecated

+Although deprecated, we will keep support for as long as is practical:

+* Internet Explorer 11 (JQuery mode only, no offline use of PWA)
+* Edge Legacy <= 17 (JQuery mode only, no offline use of PWA)
+* Firefox 45-59 (some versions require the user to switch manually to JQuery mode)
+* Chromium 49-58 (some versions only run in JQuery mode)

 ## Technical information

 This repository is for development of the Kiwix JS app for PWA, Electron, NWJS and Windows 10/11 Universal Windows Platform (UWP).